 BasiliskIIGUI.exe that can be used to configure Basilisk II, run

-For most users you’ll only have to worry about 2 of the tabs shown in the Basilisk II Settings windows:
+For most users you’ll only have to worry about 3 of the tabs shown in the Basilisk II Settings window:

-- Set the RAM size for your emulated Macintosh System, I suggest 32MB as a good size for most needs.
+- Set the RAM size for your emulated Macintosh System, I suggest 128MB as a good size for most needs.

 - Set your Mac Model ID.
 Select Mac IIci.
 Note the bios you’ve download does NOT have to match the Mac Model ID.
-As I mentioned I personally use the LCIII Bios with no issues.
+In general I suggest:

 - Set the location of the ROM file you plan to use

-- Use the Add button to select one or more Hard Drive image files as your virtual drives.
+- Use the Add button to select one or more image files as your virtual drives.
 The first on the list will be the “boot” drive by default.

 - I select you enable the “My Computer” icon option (check box at the bottom of Figure 4), this will drastically simplify moving files on to your Hard Drive image files

 - Press the Start Button to begin using Basilisk II (bottom left of Figure 3 and 4).